ZeeeboX5/UFOScanner/README.md

 ## 3.Configuration of Proxy

-In the main.go, you can configure proxies if needed:
+In the main.go file, you can configure proxies if needed:

 ```
 proxies := []ProxyConfig{